CountablyInfinite/mkm_inventory_tool/README.md

 # MKM Inventory Tool

 ## Overview
 I created this tool for myself to keep track of sealed mtg products i bought.
 It queues the MKM V2 API to fetch current prices for a given inventory file (and configured countries).
-The output is the formatted and printed as Pretty Table to stdout.
+The formatted output is printed as Pretty Table (ASCII) to stdout.

 This is a sample output showing prices for three regions (Austria, Germany, International):